Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * Added a directory with LUA modules to change the presentation of the module tree.

+  * Added a partition/common to be able to install software that is suitable for all partitions.
+That module is hidden however.
+It is there to be able to install software in that partition but it will not show up, e.g., in the output of "module spider" as a way to reach software.

+    Elements of the implementation:
+      * Hidden by a line in .modulerc.lua
+      * Made sure it does not show up as a path to reach software in "module spider" by ensuring that the prepend_path statements of partition/common are not seen if mode() == "spider".
+      * Add the common software to the path of the other partition modules.
+      * Make sure it does not show up in the labeled view but that its software is added to the actual partition.

   * Scripts to generate the external modules configuration file for EasyBuild based on a Python script that defines the Cray PE compoments and then some more so that it should be possible to extend to other configuration files that need the same